-We follow the Ruth Miskin, Read Write Inc Scheme for teaching phonics.
+In school, we follow the Ruth Miskin, Read Write Inc Scheme for teaching phonics.
 This scheme teaches children to read accurately and fluently with good comprehension.
 As they learn new sounds, they also learn rhymes to help them form each letter.

-The children may use magnetic letters to support them with their blending skills: The teacher will model the words and then the children with use their Fred Fingers, to help them make the word.
+The children may use magnetic letters to support them with their blending skills: The teacher will model the words and then the children with use their Fred Fingers to help them make the word.

 - Write for pleasure and express creative ideas in many forms including poetry